Supply Chain Insurance and Risk Consulting

 Step 1—Risk Identification

-Marsh’s Supply Chain Risk Management Practice (SCRM) undertakes a comprehensive review of a client’s exposures.
-In particular, the SCRM team identifies a client’s supply chain needs—e.g., product, service, brand, or supplier—and assesses and maps the supply chain process from a risk standpoint.
+We take a comprehensive review of a client’s exposures.
+In particular, our experts identify a client’s supply chain needs—e.g., product, service, brand, or supplier—and assesses and maps the supply chain process from a risk standpoint.

 Step 2—Risk Measurement

-The SCRM team then articulates the client’s exposures in a comprehensive and understandable format for the underwriters.
-They do so using a variety of tools, including impact modeling, forensic accounting, and gap analysis.
+We then articulates the client’s exposures in a comprehensive and understandable format for the underwriters.
+We do so using a variety of tools, including impact modeling, forensic accounting, and gap analysis.

 Step 3—Risk Treatment and Insurance